 When I first visited Taipei City, back in 2000, I was expecting just another boring, grey Asian metropolis without a soul.
 At that time, I had no idea that Taiwan’s capital was home to some of the best museums and memorials in Asia.

-The two giant classical Chinese buildings in front of the memorial are Taipei National Theater and National Concert Hall.
+The two giant classical Chinese buildings in front of the memorial are the Taipei National Theater and National Concert Hall.

 MRT Station: Chiang Kai-shek Memorial Hall